skypjack/entt/README.md

 have neither components nor tags once restored.
 The best one can do to deal with them is to destroy those entities and thus update their versions.

-#### Progressive loader
+#### Continuous loader

-A progressive loader is designed to load data from a source registry to a (possibly) non-empty destination.
-The loader can accomodate in a registry more than one snapshot in a sort of _progressive loading_ that updates the destination one step at a time.<br/>
+A continuous loader is designed to load data from a source registry to a (possibly) non-empty destination.
+The loader can accomodate in a registry more than one snapshot in a sort of _continuous loading_ that updates the destination one step at a time.<br/>
 Identifiers that entities originally had are not transferred to the target.
 Instead, the loader maps remote identifiers to local ones while restoring a snapshot.
 Because of that, this kind of loader offers a way to update automatically identifiers that are part of components or tags (as an example, as data members or gathered in a container).<br/>
-Another difference with the snapshot loader is that the progressive loader does not need to work with the private data structures of a registry.
+Another difference with the snapshot loader is that the continuous loader does not need to work with the private data structures of a registry.
 Furthermore, it has an internal state that must persist over time.
 Therefore, there is no reason to create it by means of a registry, or to limit its lifetime to that of a